Jubayer254/NoteKhata/README.md

 NoteKhata is a task management app.
 Basically it's a `TO-DO` Application.
 User can track his tasks by noting down to the application.

 ## Developed Using
-* Programing Language: Java, XML
+* Programing Languages: Java, XML
 * Operating System: Android
 * IDE Info: Android Studio Bumblebee | 2021.1.1 Patch 1
 * Other Info: